MrVictor2/barbers-book/README.md

-# Getting Started with Create React App
+# Getting Started with Barbers Book

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is an application to create a barber shop appointments.
+You can choose your favorite barber from a barber list

 ## Available Scripts